 At this point, the body will shift effortlessly at the physical level.
 Then you can repeat your subtle action until you have experienced the change you desire.

-this website Discover Your True Nature
+Discover Your True Nature

 Our authentic true self is pure, unconditioned consciousness.
 Until we remember that, however, we tend to accept the illusion that we are our ego.
 The ego is essentially a gatekeeper.
 It allows in certain experiences, which become “mine,” and rejects other experiences.
 The ego is fundamentally insecure and defensive because it believes that it is separate from the world and therefore must struggle to survive.